Copyright 2022 - SwitchMyEnergy.com - All Rights Reserved.

-Switch My Energy is a UK based energy switching service created to save you money on your gas and electricity bills.
+Switch My Energy is a UK based energy switching service created to save you money on your home and business energy bills.
 With energy bills on the rise, it’s important to switch energy suppliers in order to cut costs where possible.
-By making use of our energy comparison tool, you’ll be able to switch to a cheaper tariff in minutes.
+By making use of our price comparison tools, you’ll be able to find a cheaper tariff and switch in minutes.
 Here’s what you need to do to start switching energy suppliers:

 Switching energy suppliers regularly is important as currently two out of three people are being overcharged for their energy.
 According to research by Energy Switch Guarantee, only half (48%) of people have switched energy providers in the past four years.
 All you need is your postcode and an energy bill to help answer a few questions about how and when you use gas and electricity.
 Millions of people switch energy suppliers every year, but they’re still appears to be a misconception among some that switching is a massive hassle that involves difficult processes, long waits for installation, and additional fees – this couldn’t actually be further from the truth.